 It’s important to remember, the high cost of living in Japan is an open secret.
 For a meal at an average restaurant, you can spend up to 2,000 yen!
-For a student, spending immense amounts of money would not be a great life choice.
+For a student, spending immense amounts of money on food would not be a great life choice.

 So, it’s better to familiarize yourself with cooking and master the basic cooking techniques—for example, rice-making or how to cook a chicken.
-Getting used to shopping at the supermarket and cooking will help you manage your finances better.
+Getting used to shopping at the supermarket and cooking will help you to manage your finances better.

 Don’t worry; if your dorm does not have a place to cook, you can buy bento from the convenience store or supermarket.
 Besides, if your residence has a microwave, it will be even easier.
-In fact, you can cook many affordable Japanese foods with just a microwave.
+In fact, you can cook and prepare many affordable Japanese foods with just a microwave.